wrld3d/wrld-indoor-maps-api/TUTORIAL-TOOL.md

 - In the Georeferencer window, ensure the “Add Point” tool selected and left click the first point to be referenced (a corner is a good choice).
 - Click the “From map canvas” button.
 - Left click the location on the map matching the point you’ve just selected.
+- Click the "OK" button.

 ![Point in Georeferencer](images/tutorial/georeference_side_by_side.png)
 - Repeat this process for a handful of points on the building perimeter; try to pick the points that are clearly visible on the map (e.g. building corners).
-Inaccurately georeferenced points cause distortion, so if in doubt, don't add it (in this example, only 4 points were georeferenced).
+Inaccurately georeferenced points cause distortion so if in doubt, don't add it (in this example, only 4 points were georeferenced).
 - Open the Transformation Settings dialog and choose a filename for “Output raster”.
-If you're using OpenLayers, the Target SRS should be set to [EPSG:3857](http://spatialreference.org/ref/sr-org/6864/).
-Otherwise, set it the QGIS project's CRS; to check this, choose Project > Project Properties > CRS.
-The rest of the options should roughly match the following:
+If you're using OpenLayers, the Target SRS should be set to [EPSG:3857](https://en.wikipedia.org/wiki/Web_Mercator_projection#EPSG:3857).
+Otherwise, set it the QGIS project's CRS; to check this, choose Project > Properties > CRS.
+The rest of the options should match the following:

 ![Transform settings](/images/tutorial/transform_settings.png)
 - Click the “OK” button.